frankiewiczkamil/blog/src/pages/posts/post-2.md

 ---
 layout: ../../layouts/post/PostLayout.astro
-title: State modification in function components without sacrificing the performance
+title: State modification in functional components without sacrificing the performance
-publishedAt: 2022-12-15
+publishedAt: 2022-12-14
-# editedAt: 2022-12-?
+editedAt: 2022-12-15
-description: How to change state in function components without sacrificing performance
+description: How to change state in functional components without sacrificing performance
 author: kpf
-tags: ['function component', 'class component', 'hooks', 'useState', 'reducer', 'howto', 'render', 'performance', 'react']
+tags: ['functional component', 'class component', 'hooks', 'useState', 'reducer', 'howto', 'render', 'performance', 'react']
 # image:
 #     url: /img/.jpg
 ---

-## Introduction: react as a fast library for DOM manipulation
+## Introduction

 I remember the first time when I've heard about react.
 It was almost 10 years ago and at that time I was using state-of-the-art library: angular.js.

-Angular.js (aka angular v1) was using the concept of two way data binding.
-It seemed cool at first, but it had several problems that I've encountered while using it.
-The most painfull in our work were:
+Angular.js (aka angular v1) is a two way data binding library.
+It seemed cool at first, but I've encountered several kind of problems while using it.
+The most painfull were:
- - debugging issues
+ - debugging issues, and
  - poor performance

 In this circumstances I was very intrigued by the promise of extraordinary performance and simplicity that this new library was adversided as.
 Then react native was announced which made me even more curious.